 Sonnets articulate the logical conditions for any mythic expression.

-The complete template derived in Volume 1 is the standard for
+The Nature template derived in Volume 1 is the standard for

 quaternary pedagogy.
 Not only do Booth and Vendler not arrive at its